Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``Peng-Robinson``
 -----------------

-A multi-species Peng-Robinson phase as :ct:`described here <PengRobinson>`.
+A multi-species real gas following the Peng-Robinson equation of state, as :ct:`described here <PengRobinson>`.

 The parameters for each species are contained in the corresponding species entries.
 See :ref:`Peng-Robinson species equation of state <sec-yaml-eos-peng-robinson>`.